scalacenter/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 [success]
 ```

 Congratulations!
-You have successfully ported a module to Scala 3.
+You have successfully ported a module to Scala 3.0.

 You can choose to keep the Scala 2.13 settings as a precaution, or you can remove the `crossScalaVersion` setting and the Scala 2.13 `scalacOptions`.

 Even if you drop the Scala 2.13 compilation in this module, others Scala 2.13 modules will still be able to depend on it by using the `-Ytasty-reader`.

-> `-Ytasty-reader` is yet to be released in Scala `2.13.4`.
->
 > The Tasty reader compatible features will soon be listed in this guide.
 > Stay tuned to [#77](https://github.com/scalacenter/scala-3-migration-guide/issues/77).

 Here ends our walk through the migration of a Scala module.
-The process can be repeated for each modules, until the project is fully migrated to Scala 3.
+The process can be repeated for each modules, until the project is fully migrated to Scala 3.0.